"Give me the candles, give me the candles" - what is the meaning and origin of the Hokkaido song "Rousoku-mouri" (Raising Candles)?|Domingo

 Hokkaido

-The reason why children sing "Candle Out" has its roots in Hakodate.
+The reason why children sing "Bring out the candles" has its roots in Hakodate.
 According to records remaining in Hakodate, this festival began in the late Edo period.
-At that time, Hakodate had a festival in which floats and lanterns like Nebuta filled the town, and candles were used to light the floats.
+At that time, there was a festival in Hakodate where Nebuta-like floats and lanterns filled the town, and it is said that candles were used to light the floats.

 Writer Profile